 Our blog explores all aspects of writing and proofreading, and passes along effective business writing tips.
 Do you have questions or concerns about workplace writing?
 Then join our discussion!

-Rectitude means the quality or state of being correct in judgement or procedure; moral integrity.
+Voracity means the quality or state of being ravenous or insatiable.

 For example, “Keith’s voracity for sales data knew no bounds.”

 Acolyte means a follower; one who attends or assists a leader.

 For example, “Keith arrived at the meeting with one of his acolytes, an eager, newly hired intern.”